In this post

 Early in my stay I saw two tigers courting at Kisli, later on I caught a glimpse of a tigress with two cubs, One afternoon just before sunset I watched a big old male walking along the road and then disappearing into the tall grass of Kanha Meadow and on my last day in the park my elephant was charged by an adult male tiger.

 It was such a privilege to come into the world of these magnificent animals and to see them as they have lived for thousands of years.
-A lifelong dream fulfilled it was a beginning of a new life for me – a life of long-term dedication to one of the most beautiful creatures ever created – Tiger, the king of the jungle.
+A lifelong dream fulfilled it was the beginning of a new life for me – a life of long-term dedication to one of the most beautiful creatures ever created – Tiger, the king of the jungle.

 The safaris in the park run in two sessions: morning and afternoon.
 Lunchtime is spent at the guest house.
 It is also the time for a shower, as it is too cold for it in the mornings.